 In this interactive, one-day workshop, you will understand the role gender bias plays in negotiations, identify your default approach, and practice techniques you can use in your daily professional and personal life.
 More information can be found here.

-Our expert faculty and facilitators work in partnership with you to identify and diagnose your business needs and design a tailored solution that maps to your objectives.
+Our expert faculty and facilitators work in partnership with you to identify and diagnose your organisational needs and design a tailor-made solution that maps to your objectives.

-Whether your goal is to enhance recruitment, retention, career progression or gender balance in leadership, we offer the flexibility in execution, evaluation and follow-up to deliver immediate and lasting impact for your people and your organization.
+Whether your goal is to promote inclusivity among your team, enhance recruitment, retention, or career progression, we offer the flexibility in execution, evaluation and follow-up to deliver immediate and lasting impact for your people and your organisation.

-Contact our team today to discuss the best solution for your company and find out how ECWO can be a trusted partner in transformation.
+Contact our team today to discuss the best approach for your company and find out how ECWO can be a trusted partner in transformation.

 Alessia Senes